esx-community/esx_joblogs/README.md

 - add event and code need in esx_billing github
 - add event and code need in esx_lscustom github
 - add event and code need in esx_mecanojob github
-- add event and code need in esx_policejob github
 - add event and code need in esx_vehicleshop github
 - add event and code need in esx_taxijob github
 - add log on admin and modo command.